powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 The third input of the flow decomposition algorithm are the network elements of interest which flow is to be decomposed into the parts listed in introduction.

-Current implementation of the algorithm only allows automatic generation of network elements list as the set of all interconnections on the network (i.e. branches which have different country attribute in their source and destination substation).
+Current implementation of the algorithm allows two algorithm for automatic generation of network elements list :
+- Set of all interconnections on the network (i.e. branches which have different country attribute in their source and destination substation).
+- Set of all interconnections on the network with the addition of all branches that have a maximum zonal PTDF greater than 5%.

 ## Flow decomposition outputs